PaNOSC-ViNYL/ase/doc/ase/infrared.rst

 Infrared intensities
 ====================

-:class:`~ase.infrared.InfraRed` is an extension of :class:`~ase.vibrations.Vibrations`, in addition to the vibrational modes, also the infrared intensities of the modes are calculated for an :class:`~ase.atoms.Atoms` object.
+:class:`~ase.vibrations.infrared.InfraRed` is an extension of :class:`~ase.vibrations.Vibrations`, in addition to the vibrational modes, also the infrared intensities of the modes are calculated for an :class:`~ase.atoms.Atoms` object.

-.. autoclass:: ase.infrared.InfraRed
+.. autoclass:: ase.vibrations.infrared.InfraRed
    :members: